What To Expect Preparing For Surgery

-Once your patient evaluation and file is complete, our multi-specialty Bariatric Committee will review all the information one final time before submitting a request for approval from your insurance carrier.
+Once your patient evaluation and file are complete, our multi-specialty Bariatric Committee will review all the information one final time before submitting a request for approval from your insurance carrier.
 This final review step makes sure nothing has been overlooked that might affect the outcome of your surgery.
 Once submitted to your insurance company, the approval process can take six or more weeks, depending on your insurance carrier.

 Pre-Surgery Education Session

 The education session is mandatory.
 We want to make sure you get to know the people who will be helping you, the details of the surgery and recovery, and the facility in which you will have surgery.
 On the education day, you will meet with the dietician, wellness staff, social worker, nursing staff and care coordinator.
 The education sessions will be a half day.

 This interview allows the hospital staff to evaluate your medical needs during your stay at the hospital and during the surgical procedure.
 The pre-operative interview is mandatory.
 You will meet one of our outstanding anesthesiologists who will tailor the anesthesia medical care to your specific health needs.
 The pre-operative interview may take one to two hours.

 Pre-operative Clinic Visit

 On the day of your pre-operative interview, you will again meet with your surgeon or P.A.
 This is a time when you can discuss any remaining questions or concerns with your bariatric expert.